Emmanuel Sanders Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Matchup vs. Tennessee

-- Sanders has averaged 50 receiving yards per game in his two career matchups against the Titans, 5.5 fewer than his over/under for Monday's game.
+- Sanders is averaging 50 receiving yards per game in two career matchups against the Titans, 6.5 fewer than his receiving yards prop bet over/under for Monday's game (56.5).

-- In two matchups, Sanders has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Titans.

 - Note: Sanders' stats vs. Titans date back to 2016.

-- The Titans have the NFL's 21st-ranked pass defense this season, allowing 279.2 yards per game through the air.
+- The 279.2 passing yards the Titans give up per game makes them the NFL's 21st-ranked pass defense this season.

-- The Titans have surrendered nine touchdowns through the air (1.8 per game).
-They are 19th in the NFL in that category.
+- The Titans' defense is 19th in the NFL, conceding 1.8 passing touchdowns per game.

 Recent Performances